OWASP Top Ten 2025: The New Vulnerabilities Threatening Your Web Applications

 - Check your configurations (security headers, SSL/TLS, etc.)

-- Review your access controls
+- Review your access control implementations

 Step 2: Prioritization